Chris Scheitle, Ph.D.

 Dr. Scheitle received his Ph.D. in sociology from Penn State University.

-Broadly, his research examines the social structure and dynamics of religion in the United States, with a focus on three specific areas.
+His research examines the social structure and dynamics of religion in the United States, with a focus on three specific areas.
 The first explores the relationship between religion and science.
-A second examines innovations in how religion is organized in the United States, especially in regards to the growth of so-called parachurch organizations.
-The last area of research looks at crimes against religious congregations.
+The second area looks are religious discrimination and victimization against congregations and individuals.
+A third area examines innovations in how religion is organized in the United States, especially in regards to the growth of so-called parachurch organizations.

 Scheitle, Christopher P. 2010.
 Beyond the Congregation: The World of Christian Nonprofits.
 New York: Oxford University Press.